GoogleCloudPlatform/gke-enterprise-mt/modules/platform/README.md

   - `roles/browser` (used for the Shared VPC host project)
   - `roles/resourcemanager.projectIamAdmin` (also used for the Shared VPC host project)
   - `roles/resourcemanager.folderAdmin`
-* From the manager of the billing account used with your organization, confirm this admin SA as a billing admin.
+* From the managing account for the billing account used with your organization, confirm this admin SA as a billing admin.
 Depending on how you organize things, the owner of the billing account need not be in your organization.
 It may be that the billing admin role is automatically inherited from your organization admin account.
 * These scripts can be run using local or remote terraform state.
 For using Cloud Storage with remote state, make a storage bucket, preferably in your organization's domain, and do the following to give the terraform SA permissions for the terraform state bucket:
 ```
-$ gsutil iam ch serviceAccount:terraform@ADMIN-PROJECT.iam.gserviceaccount.com:objectAdmin gs://BUCKET-NAME.mattcary.info
+$ gsutil iam ch serviceAccount:terraform@ADMIN_PROJECT.iam.gserviceaccount.com:objectAdmin gs://BUCKET-NAME.mattcary.info
 ```
   It will also be helpful to add your user to the service account with `roles/iam.serviceAccountTokenCreator` so that you will be able to impersonate it for unwedging things (like deleting projects).